jeroenvansweeveldt/Machine_Learning/README.md

 | 0.86  | 0.89 | 0.88  | 0.87 |

 It is notable that the classical tree-based algorithm performed better than both neural networks.
 Likely, this has to do with how the data was encoded before fed to the models; the RFE dataset included ordinally encoded predictor variables, which in the error analysis are shown to seemingly have a strong influence in whether a target variable is predicted correctly.

+Moreover, the despite using a similar workflow in terms of feature selection and oversampling, the same Adaboost classifier in my exercise did not reach the level of accuracy it did in the research paper.
+Possibly this is due to how the textual data was handled during preprocessing (one-hot encoding/ordinal encoding versus text vectorisation).

 ### Most important features